mabdullahsoyturk/HPC-Paper-Notes/Locality-Exists-In-Graph-Processing/README.md

 ## Notes:

-*  Graph algorithms struggle to fully utilize the platform’s memory bandwidth
+*  Graph algorithms struggle to fully utilize the platform’s memory bandwidth.
 *  **Increasing memory bandwidth utilization** could be just as effective as **decreasing communication**.
 *  Because message-passing is far less efficient than accessing memory in contemporary systems, distributed clusters are a poor match to graph processing.
+*  The biggest memory bandwidth bottleck is the instruction window.
+*  Input graph has the largest impact on performance characteristics.
+*  TLB misses are only detrimental when at least a moderate amount of memory bandwidth is utilized.
+*  Branch misspredictions and unresolved data dependencies can also hinder memory bandwidth utilization.
+*  Memory bandwidth is also moderately hindered by NUMA effects.

 Some insights:
-1. Memory bandwidth is not fully utilized.
-Other bottlenecks described below prevent achieving full utilization.
-2. Graph apps exhibit substantial locality.
+1. Graph apps exhibit substantial locality.
 They experience moderately high LLC hit rate.
-3. Reorder buffer size limits achievable memory throughput.
-Relatlively high LLC hit rate implies many instructions are executed for each LLC miss.These instructions fill the reorder buffer in the core, preventing future loads that will miss in the LLC from issuing early, resulting in unused memory bandwidth.
+2. Reorder buffer size limits achievable memory throughput.
+Relatively high LLC hit rate implies many instructions are executed for each LLC miss.These instructions fill the reorder buffer in the core, preventing future loads that will miss in the LLC from issuing early, resulting in unused memory bandwidth.
-4. Multithreading has limited potential for graph processing
+3. Multithreading has limited potential for graph processing

 ### Memory Bandwidth Potential